 In late 2012, TWSBI introduced what their website describes as the Diamond Mini.
 Since that pen does not itself have the word “Diamond” on it, I’ve put it on a separate page.

 Cost When New: $50.00.
 The 530 cost slightly less, due primarily to a less complicated distribution chain, but in being less complicated it also threw more work onto the desk of TWSBI’s management.
-In fall of 2012, the cost of the 540 dropped to $40.00 (rumour then suggesting an imminent release of an improved model), although a special “ROC100″ edition stood at $55.00.
+In fall of 2012, the cost of the 540 dropped to $40.00 (rumour then suggesting an imminent release of an improved model), although a special “ROC100” edition stood at $55.00.
+The 580AL sells for $60.00, and Rose Gold is $84.99.
+Ordering with a 1.1 stub point adds $5.00 to all available models.

-Filler: Piston, capacity approx. 1.2 ml in the 530, 1.5 ml in the 540.
-The maker rates the 540 as carrying 1.95 ml, but this represents the entire volume of the ink chamber; one has to struggle to abolish the air bubble as mentioned in the last paragraph of my discussion on piston fillers, which can be messy.
+Filler: Piston, capacity approx. 1.2 ml in the 530, 1.5 ml in the 540 and 580.
+The maker rates the 580 as carrying 1.95 ml, but this represents the entire volume of the ink chamber; one has to struggle to abolish the air bubble as mentioned in the last paragraph of my discussion on piston fillers, which can be messy.
 It might be less so using one of their own clever bottles; I’ve not had a chance to try one out yet.

 If you are relying on the preceding information to win a bet or impress a teacher, you should read the site’s scholarly caveat.
 Remember, this is the internet, and it’s full of bad information.